 Rinse and dry the car--use lots of water to rinse.

 Use the goof-off very sparingly with a very soft cloth or Q-tip to remove the BIG blotches.
 Work slowly, don't use pressure.
 Clean the spot as much as possible and then do a little more until you have removed the majority of the blotch.
 You will see how this works when you do it--remember be careful and deliberate do not rush.
-Do all the spots that you can using this method.

 Next spray an area with detail spray to get it WET.
 Use the clay bar in straight back a forth moves to remove the remaining paint blotches.
 Do not go in circles and DO NOT push hard.
 Treat the paint with care, you don't need force. you need time.
 Gently dry the area with a soft towel (USA made cotton bath towel or microfiber towel don't use foreign made cotton).
 IF spots remain, repeat the clay on that area until clear.
 Repeat as needed over the entire body until car is spot free.
 If you clay bar the entire car your paint will be very clean and ready for a new coat of wax.
 It will also look like a new paint job cause the clay takes away most surface crap that has attached to you car's finish.